opencord/olt-service/docs/README.md

 ### Push steps

-There are two top-down steps in this service:
+There are four top-down steps in this service:

 - `SyncOLTDevice` to pre-provision and enable OLT devices.
 Also handles disabling and deleting the OLT from `VOLTHA` when the model is deleted in XOS.
+- `SyncONUDevice` to admin enable/disable an ONU Device (or to configure one if they're not discovered by the OLT software)
 - `SyncVOLTServiceInstance` to add the subscriber in `ONOS-VOLTHA`
+- `SyncTechnologyProfile` to push the Technology Profile into ETCD

 ### Pull steps